supercrab/RemoteSerial/README.md

 ### Manual Install

-For Windows: Download the Repository and extract the .zip in `Documents > Arduino > Libraries > {place "RemoteSerial" folder Here}`
+For Windows: download the [repository](https://github.com/supercrab/RemoteSerial/archive/master.zip) and extract the .zip in `Documents > Arduino > Libraries > place "RemoteSerial" folder Here`

-For Linux: Download the Repository and extract the .zip in `Sketchbook > Libraries > {place "RemoteSerial" folder Here}`
+For Linux: download the [repository](https://github.com/supercrab/RemoteSerial/archive/master.zip) and extract the .zip in `Sketchbook > Libraries > place "RemoteSerial" folder Here`

 Insstall these libraries too: